Applicering av hyaluronsyra i ansiktet efter microneedling

 What should be avoided at the same time?

-Even though hyaluronic acid is mild, it should be avoided directly after treatment with:
+Even though hyaluronic acid is mild, you should avoid using combine it directly after treatment with:

 • Strong acids